Thursday, 5 June 2025

 In hope he would remain.

-But in a flash he made a dash,
+Then in a flash he made a dash,

 To crash the presidential bash;